Bocchio01/Bocchio01/README.md

 # Welcome :panda_face:!

-Here is Tommaso, an undergraduate mechanical engineering student @Politecnico_di_Milano (third year).
+Here is Tommaso, a recent graduate with a Bachelor's degree in Mechanical Engineering from @Politecnico_di_Milano.

 Since the high school, where I had the opportunity to begin coding in **_C_**, I pursued this passion and explored as much as possible.